-So how do elliptical trainers stack up to other fitness modalities?
+So how do elliptical trainers stack up to other cardio exercise options?
 Compared to running and stair climbing, research shows that elliptical training is at least, and possibly more, effective for improving cardiovascular fitness.
 Moreover, a recent study involving subjects with coronary artery disease showed that the Precor EFX elicited greater cardiopulmonary responses than walking on a treadmill at similar levels of perceived exertion.
-But the benefits don't stop there.
+But the elliptical machine benefits don't stop there.
 Not only has the EFX elliptical been used during rehabilitation to increase aerobic power and anaerobic threshold when high impact training may not be appropriate, but because it closely simulates running motion, it is also an excellent way to cross-train and improve running mechanics.
 In fact, the elliptical is effective for improving cardiovascular fitness even in elite-level runners.

 Treadmills are standard in nearly all fitness settings, and for good reason.
 The treadmill is an extremely versatile piece of exercise equipment because it requires limited physical ability, is effective for improving overall health, and offers the advantage of being a weight-bearing exercise.

 Compared to running, the stair climber is lower impact and therefore, may be less strenuous on the joints.
 That said, stair climbing is still a repetitive motion activity and as a result, be careful if you have limited range of motion in your lower extremities or are pre-disposed to injury.
-With regard to energy expenditure, stair climbing generally requires greater power output than walking or cycling, resulting in higher caloric expenditure for the same amount of time exercising.
+Regarding energy expenditure, stair climbing generally requires greater power output than walking or cycling, resulting in higher caloric expenditure for the same amount of time exercising.
 However, poor posture can quickly diminish this advantage.
 The most common mistake is to support your body weight with your arms.
 This decreases the efficiency of your workout by up to 25 percent, not to mention stressing the wrists and elbows.

 While cycling isolates the legs and gluteal muscles, it can also cause local fatigue.
 As a result, it can be difficult to raise your heart rate to a target range and maintain it there for any length of time.
 But compared to riding on the streets, riding a stationary bicycle provides many benefits: a smoother ride, more aerobic efficiency, more options for varying the workout intensity, and no traffic to dodge.

-- Increased back support, making them amenable to special populations
+- Increased back support, making them amenable to special populations.

-- Increased safety because of the wide base and ease of mounting and dismounting
+- Increased safety because of the wide base and ease of mounting and dismounting.

-- The seats tend to be more comfortable than traditional seats
+- The seats tend to be more comfortable than traditional seats.

-- They are low impact and non-weight bearing
+- They are low impact and non-weight bearing.

 In contrast to the rows of treadmills, stair climbers, and elliptical trainers that are often present in health clubs, rowing machines typically take up only a couple spots, if any at all.
 The reason has nothing to do with effectiveness, but rather their unfamiliarity to the majority of users.
 Rowing machines require more skill to use and as a result, are often perceived as difficult to learn.
 They have also had a reputation as being bad for your back.
 You can avoid this by correctly initiating the movement from your legs and buttocks.

-Rowing machines engage the large muscles of the upper and lower body, making it an effective modality for raising and sustaining your target heart rate.
+Rowing machines engage the large muscles of the upper and lower body, making it an effective cardio exercise for raising and sustaining your target heart rate.
 Rowing is also a non-weight bearing and non-impact exercise making it an excellent alternative for individuals both with and without limitations.
 While a rowing machine may not be the first choice for most individuals, it is an excellent way to achieve an intermediate to an advanced total-body aerobic workout.